I don’t remember the exact second it happened, but I can still picture the moment I realized something was completely out of place in my own body.

 Good Days vs. Bad Days

-Walking to the mailbox without using my cane.
+Walking to mailbox without using a cane.

 Family Stroke Talk